SpiralUp/jfl-parser/README.md

 A parser for JHipster Form Language.

-The JFL language enables definition of a form as a set of composable subforms.
+The JFL language enables the definition of a form as a set of composable subforms.
 Each form could be based on an **entity** and could have one or more **subforms**.
 Of course, subforms could also have a list of subforms.

 The form presentation is defined by a **template** used to generate a form.

-To define a master - details kind of forms a **parent** and **linked** fields could be defined on subforms.
+To define "master - detail" kind of forms a **parent** and **linked** fields could be defined on subforms.

 One form could also have several views, for example a list view, edit view and show view.